lgmorand/aks-workshop/_entries/02-06 challenge6.md

 {% collapsible %}

-Create an `ingress.yaml` file with the following contents:
+Create an `ingress.yaml` file with the following content:

 ```yaml
 #ingress.yaml